JPresting/2---Self-Hosted-Infrastructure/googlecloud-n8n-selfhost/README.md

 ---

-## Appendix #2: Advanced Execute Command Usage with Custom Dependencies
+## 📍Appendix #2: Advanced Execute Command Usage with Custom Dependencies

 #### Using Execute Command Nodes for External Tools